gardenlinux/gardenlinux/docs/how-to/installation/on-premises/pxe-boot.md

 4. **Live system starts** — The initramfs downloads `root.squashfs` and mounts it as an OverlayFS
 5. **Ignition runs** — Fetches and applies the Ignition configuration (partition layout, target disk, merged install configuration)
 6. **Installation begins** — The `install.service` systemd unit partitions the disk, copies the live system to disk, and installs the bootloader
-7. **System transitions** — kexec switches into the installed system running from disk (no full reboot)
+7. **System transitions** — System reboots into the installed system running from disk
 8. **Subsequent boots** — System boots directly from disk without PXE

 The installation typically completes in 5-10 minutes depending on network speed and disk performance.